-4.2.
-658.06 REQUESTS FOR REASONABLE ACCOMODATIONS
+658.06 REQUESTS FOR REASONABLE ACCOMMODATION

-- An offender inmate seeking an accommodation for a possible disability which was not evaluated or identified by a medical practitioner during the OffenderInmate Intake Process, as identified in Section 658.053 above, shall submit an Inmate Disability Accommodation Request Form (DOC 2668 (12/17)(DOC 2734 (03/21)) to the Health Service Administrator. - 2.
-The offender inmate completing the Disability Accommodation Request Form must describe his or herthe specific disability(disability(ies), and the specific accommodation(s) and/or action the offender inmate wishes to be taken to accommodate the alleged disability.
-The health caremedical staff member handling any actions outside of the Department shall insure all Health Insurance Portability and Accountability Act (HIPAA) releases are documented. - 3.
-If an offender inmate is unable to complete a DOC 2734, he or shethey-may request assistance from a caseworkerCCS (caseworker). - 4.
-The Health Service Administrator/designee shall: - A. Review the Offender Inmate Disability Accommodation Request Form (DOC 2734) to determine its completeness.
-Illegible or incomplete forms shall be returned to the offenderinmate. - B. Evaluate whether the offender inmate has a disability as described by the offender inmate and whether the offender inmate is able to perform the activities described. - C. Arrange for a clinical evaluation of the offender's inmate's alleged disability and/or impairment by a medical practitioner in order to validate the disability/accommodation request.
-Any clinical evaluation should be an interactive process between the health caremedical professional and the offenderinmate.
-This evaluation may include a review of medical records, a medical examination and any other action deemed necessary by the medical practitionerprofessional.
+1. An offender seeking an accommodation for a possible disability that was not evaluated or identified by a medical practitioner during the Offender Intake Process, as identified in Section 658.05, shall submit an InmateOffender Disability Accommodation Request Form (DOC 2734 (03/21) to the Health Service Administrator.

-- D. Following the clinical evaluation, the medical practitioner professional shall forward the Inmate Disability Accommodation Request Form (DOC 2734), along with the results of the evaluation, to the Facility ADA Coordinator. - E. Upon the determination that the medical condition qualifies as a disability, as defined by the ADA, the ADA Coordinator, with input provided byfrom the health care medical staff, security custody staff and CCS (caseworker)s, will determine what accommodation(s) would be effective and reasonable.
-The NDOC will make the final determination of the reasonableness of an accommodation.
+- 2. The offender completing the Disability Accommodation Request Form must describe the specific disability (or disabilities), the specific accommodation(s), and/or action the offender wishes to be taken to accommodate the alleged disability.
+The medical staff member handling any actions outside of the Department shall ensure all Health Insurance Portability and Accountability Act (HIPAA) releases are documented. - 3.
+If an offender is unable to complete a DOC 2734, they may request assistance from a Correctional Casework Specialist (caseworkerCCS). - 4.
+The Health Service Administrator/designee shall: - A. Review the Offender Disability Accommodation Request Form (DOC 2734) to determine its completeness.
+Illegible or incomplete forms shall be returned to the offender. - B. Evaluate whether the offender has a disability as described by the offender and whether the offender is able to perform the activities described. - C. Arrange for a clinical evaluation of the offender's alleged disability and/or impairment by a medical practitioner in order to validate the disability/accommodation request.
+Any clinical evaluation should be an interactive process between the medical professional and the offender.
+This evaluation may include a review of medical records, a medical examination, and any other action deemed necessary by the medical professional. - D. Following the clinical evaluation, the medical professional shall forward the InmateOffender Disability Accommodation Request Form (DOC 2734), along with the results of the evaluation, to the Facility ADA Coordinator. - E. Upon the determination that the medical condition qualifies as a disability, as defined by the ADA, the ADA Coordinator, with input from the medical staff, custody staff, and CCS (caseworker), will determine what accommodation(s) would be effective and reasonable.

-658.07 ACCESS TO AUXILIARY VISUAL, HEARING AIDS AND SERVICES
+658.07 ACCESS TO AUXILIARY VISUAL, HEARING AIDS, AND SERVICES